MADMAN-Modding/FalconsEsportsOverlays/README.md

 # FalconsEsportsOverlays

 This is a streaming overlay for esports teams with a nice gui app written in dart, you can it find in the <a href="https://github.com/MADMAN-Modding/FalconsEsportsOverlays/releases/latest" target="_blank">releases</a> page.
-There is also a web controlled version but that is only for releases 2.1.4 and below.
-Everything marked legacy has been replaced by the app.

 <h1>Setup</h1>